BakerJr1904/BakerJr1904/README.md

 - Model Comparison<br>
 - Applied Modeling<br>
 - Data Visualization<br>
+- Software Engineering<br>
-Software Engineering, SQL and Databases, Productization and Cloud.
+- SQL and Databases, Productization and Cloud.
 Natural Language Processing, Neural Network Foundations, Cutting-edge models and architectures.
 Intro to Python and OOP, Algorithms, Data Structures, Graphs, and Hash Tables.
 Participated in an apprenticeship by building a real-world project with a small team.